 \section{Introduction}

 The world is full of rich visual signals.
 For example, a discus throw, as in~\cref{fig:teaser}, can include variations in the scene dynamics, people or object attributes, and action performances.
 Video understanding has experienced drastic growth with detecting, predicting, captioning, grounding, and reasoning actions from encodings~\cite{stergiou2025time}.
-This convergence from visual attributes to context-rich semantics has led to Vision-Language Models (VLMs)~\cite{team2025gemma,zhang2025videollama,comanici2025gemini,abdin2024phi} that address tasks in tandem.
+This convergence from visual attributes to context-rich semantics has led to Vision-Language Models (VLMs)~\cite{team2025gemma,zhang2025videollama,comanici2025gemini,abouelenin2025phi} that address tasks in tandem.
 Despite significant progress, uncovering explanations behind model decisions has been a longstanding challenge.
 Existing approaches prompt~\cite{wei2022chain}, linearly probe~\cite{hernandez2024inspecting}, or decode hidden embeddings~\cite{pal2023future,chen2024selfie} to gain text-based descriptions that are often sensitive to changes~\cite{arditi2024refusal}, of limited length, or misrepresent internal processes~\cite{turpin2023language}.
-To address this gap, this paper instead revisits visual explanations and presents a logits-to-video (L2V) generative task for synthesizing videos corresponding to logit distributions.
-As VLMs provide answers in the form of probabilities over a token dictionary, transporting logits to videos can directly and causally represent relevant insights.
+To address this gap, this paper revisits visual explanations and presents a logits-to-video (L2V) generative task for synthesizing videos corresponding to logit distributions.
+As VLMs provide answers as probability distributions over a token dictionary, transporting logits to videos can directly and causally represent relevant insights.

-To model L2V, a VLM-independent approach is introduced. \serpantinelight{TRANSPORTER} couples high-semantic into visually-fidelitous representations, allowing for fine-grained generation control, aligned with VLM predictions (logits).
-Unlike existing methods that rely on text-based explanations or visual-saliency attributions, \serpantinelight{TRANSPORTER} visualizes modulations corresponding to target attributes.
-During training, modulations between pairs of video attributes are encoded to latent vectors.
-In inference, the corresponding logits divergence is used as a condition for video generation. \serpantinelight{TRANSPORTER} provides a novel interactive explainability paradigm that not only verifies the alignment between learned semantics and relevant visual representations, but also explores learned object-attribute correlations.
+To model L2V, a VLM-independent approach is introduced. \serpantinelight{TRANSPORTER} creates probabilistic paths between high-semantic and visually-fidelitous representations, allowing for fine-grained generation controlled by VLM predictions (logits).
+Unlike existing methods that rely on text-based explanations or visual-saliency attributions, \serpantinelight{TRANSPORTER} visually represents modulations across VLM tokens.
+During training, video attribute pair modulations are encoded to latent vectors.
+In inference, their logit divergence is used as a condition for video generation. \serpantinelight{TRANSPORTER} provides a novel interactive explainability paradigm that not only verifies the alignment between learned semantics and relevant visual representations, but also explores learned object-attribute correlations.